mariadb-edwardstoever/start_replica_assistant/README.md

 The Start Replica Assistant does not test for divergence or fix divergence.
 It can give you an idea of whether divergence exists in the slave.
 General Rules for typical errors:
 * 1950 - An attempt was made to binlog GTID 0-10-1617460 which would create an out-of-order sequence number...
 This means that a change was made directly on the slave.
 It usually leads to more errors but does not indicate divergence.
-* 1062 INSERT - Usually occurs when the row(s) were inserted on the slave first by mistake.
-Probably not going to be divergent when skipped.
+* 1062 INSERT - Usually occurs when row(s) were inserted on the slave first by mistake.
+It is not likely the slave will be divergent when this error is skipped.
 * 1032 DELETE - Occurs when a deleted row on the master does not exist on the slave.
-In almost all cases, the slave will not be divergent.
+It is not likely the slave will be divergent when this error is skipped.
 * 1032 UPDATE - Occurs when a row that is updated does not exist on the slave.
 This is usually a problem.
 The row should be there.

 If you think that there is an unacceptable level of divergence on the slave, you probably should refresh the slave from a recent backup of the master and restart replication.